anirudhra/ifc6410/README.md

 medium_power
 ```

-NCQ can be disabled with kernel command line, a version for 6.6.x kernel is available in the repo.
+NCQ can be disabled with the kernel command line "libata.force=noncq", a version for 6.6.x kernel is available in the repo.
 Alternatively, use the follow command to limit NCQ queue size to 1 in crontab and increase the timeout to 180sec (related to the problem but independent to NCQ):

 ```
 $ crontab -e